zentyal/zentyal/docs/en/user/mail.rst

 There, you select the main virtual domain for the user.
 If you want to assign to the user more than a single email address, you can use aliases.
 Behind the scenes, the email messages are kept just once in a mailbox.
+However is not possible to use the alias to authenticate, you have always to use the real account.

 Note that you can decide whether an email account should be created by default when a new user is added or not.
 You can change this behaviour in `Users and Groups --> Default User Template --> Mail Account`.

-..
-TODO: Explain how to authenticate using alias since they are not
-         real accounts

 .. image:: images/mail/03-user.png
    :align: center